Residency Requirements

 • Students who qualify for housing residency exemptions.
 See section below for more details.
 These students include:

-• Beginning 2025-2026: Students who are 22 years of age or older by the first day of fall classes.
+• Students who are 22 years of age or older by the first day of fall classes.

 • Students who are legally married before June 30 prior to the academic year.